Click Here To Schedule A Consultation

 Does Microneedling with PRP really work?

-Yes!
-When a board-certified dermatologist performs your microneedling with PRP treatment, the process effectively improves both the tone and texture of skin.
-Microneedling with PRP is a minimally invasive cosmetic treatment that has been approved by the FDA for facial rejuvenation.
-The treatment has been shown to boost the production of new collagen and elastin in the skin by activating the wound healing process.
-The process of new collagen production is further enhanced through the addition of platelet rich plasma.
+has been shown to boost the production of new collagen and elastin in the skin by activating the wound-healing process.
+The process of new collagen production is further enhanced through the addition of platelet-rich plasma.
 PRP contains powerful growth factors that provide the skin with renewed smoothness, firmness, and a healthy, radiant glow.
-Additionally, the treatment is able to target a myriad of skin conditions including the appearance of dull skin, acne scarring, age/sun spots, hyperpigmentation, fine lines, stretch marks, and more.
-As an added bonus, most patients observe substantial skin rejuvenation results after just a single treatment session.
-After a short series of microneedling with PRP treatments, patients notice that their complexion is smoother, brighter, and healthier.
-To best protect your skin after having a PRP microneedling treatment, Dr. Green recommends using a potent hyaluronic acid serum and gentle, non-irritating moisturizer in the days following your procedure.
+Additionally, the treatment is able to target a myriad of skin conditions, including the appearance of dull skin, acne scarring, age/sun spots, hyperpigmentation, fine lines, stretch marks, and more.
+As a bonus, most patients observe substantial skin rejuvenation results after just a single treatment session.
+After a short series of Microneedling with PRP treatments, patients notice that their complexion is smoother, brighter, and healthier.
+To best protect your skin after having a PRP Microneedling treatment, Dr. Green recommends using a potent hyaluronic acid serum and gentle, non-irritating moisturizer in the days following your procedure.

-What is stem cell microneedling?
+What is stem cell Microneedling?

 Microneedling with Depigmentation Serum for Melasma